Skip to main content

 About the Program

-Women of average risk will receive a clinical breast exam during their annual women’s health visits.
-Average risk means that a woman doesn’t have a family history of breast cancer or a known cancer causing gene.
-Mammograms are recommended for women who have higher risk of breast cancer, or are over the age of 40.
+Patients of average risk will receive a clinical breast exam during their annual health visits.
+Average risk means that a patient doesn’t have a family history of breast cancer or a known cancer causing gene.
+Mammograms are recommended for people who have higher risk of breast cancer, or are over the age of 40.

 Benefits of Breast Cancer Screenings